 Friends of the SHSCJ's Gourmet Pizza and Grill Sudbury Pizza Place Sudbury Villagers Trader Joe's

 The Sudbury Historical Society is dedicated to bringing the rich history of the Sudbury Plantation into the lives and activities of the people of Sudbury.
 We collect, preserve and and communicate the history of Sudbury, Massachusetts.

 Founded in 1956, and incorporating the earlier Goodman Society, the Society maintains its offices and collections on the second floor of Sudbury Town Hall.
 A non-profit organization, the society depends on donations of time, money and artifacts from its members and the citizens of Sudbury.

 The Society has for sale a full range of books on the history of Sudbury, reproductions of Sudbury related artwork, and a variety of children's items.
 See our store for details.

-Many questions about Sudbury's history can be answered by our curator and members.
-Whether you have questions about your neighborhood, curiosity about something you see in town, are interested in the genealogy of Sudbury families or you are pursuing academic research, please feel free to contact the Society.
+Many questions about Sudbury's history can be answered by our historian and members.
+Whether you have questions about your neighborhood, curiosity about something you see in town, are interested in the genealogy of Sudbury families or you are pursuing academic research, please feel free to contact us.